 At Say, if you made the following modifications to your vehicle before your accident, they would also be covered under Collision coverage, but only up to $5000:

 - Custom paint job

-- Updated parts and equipment (if permanently attached the vehicle)
+- Updated parts and equipment (if permanently attached to the vehicle)

 - Added wireless components (with required equipment permanently attached)